-It is not valid to use the unemployment rate in the Information sector and the Professional and Business Services sector to justify the "good cause" exception to the Administrative Procedure Act to restrict H-1B visas, as DHS did in its rule, since only approximately 10% of the jobs (computer occupations with a B.S. or higher) in these sectors are in occupations similar to professionals in the H-1B category.
-The DHS rule contained a misleading reference to the unemployment rates in the Information sector and the Professional and Business Services sector to justify the "good cause" exception to the Administrative Procedure Act.16
+It was not valid for the Trump administration to use the unemployment rate in the Information sector and the Professional and Business Services sector to justify the "good cause" exception to the Administrative Procedure Act to restrict H-1B visas, as DHS did in its H-1B rule, since only approximately 10% of the jobs (computer occupations with a B.S. or higher) in these sectors are in occupations similar to professionals in the H-1B category.
+The DHS rule contained a misleading reference to the unemployment rates in the Information sector and the Professional and Business Services sector to justify the "good cause" exception to the Administrative Procedure Act.
+15

 A major problem with using the unemployment rates in broad industry sectors is those rates measure unemployment among all employees in entire companies in those sectors, not specific occupations, particularly not those occupations in which H-1B visa holders normally work.
-This lack of precision is understandable, since BLS attempts to divide businesses into 12 broad non-agricultural sectors for statistical purposes.17
+This lack of precision is understandable, since BLS attempts to divide businesses into 12 broad non-agricultural sectors for statistical purposes.16

-Table 3 Education Level and Computer Occupations in Information & Professional and Business Services Sectors
+Table 4 Education Level and Computer Occupations in Information & Professional and Business Services Sectors